-As director of school library programs in New York City, with 1.1 million students and 1700 schools, I used my leadership and mentoring skills to focus on building a nurturing and supportive community and strong guidance for all the school librarians.
-Together, we established effective school library programs and prepare our students to be successful in school and beyond.
+As director of school library programs in New York City, with 1.1 million students and 1700 schools, I used my leadership skills to focus on building a nurturing and supportive community and strong guidance for all the school librarians.
+Together, we established effective school library programs to prepare our students to be successful in school and beyond.

-In January 2012, I became an Assistant Professor of Practice at Syracuse University.
-In this position, I have the opportunity to impact the profession of librarianship through my teaching, research, and writing.
+As Assistant Professor of Practice at Syracuse University, I have the opportunity to impact the profession of librarianship through my teaching, research, and writing.

 Libraries are on the cusp of greatness.
 We must seize the moment by re-defining ourselves and capturing the exciting possibilities offered by technology and social media; the explosion of information; and the challenges of maintaining a strong democracy while nourishing the expression of diverse viewpoints.
 Librarians must be instrumental in leading the transformation of libraries, and in that process, we will transform our communities.